mkarush/bumble_swipe_right/README.md

 <p>pip install flask</p>

 <h1>USAGE</h1>
-<p>This will start a web development app where user can login using facebook or password. </p>
+<p>This will start a web development app where user can login using facebook or cellphone on bumble. </p>